 An 85 or higher may be a sign that you are ready to take on new challenges.
 Scores below 70 indicate that you may benefit from prioritizing rest and recovery in the indicated areas.

-On days where your Readiness, Sleep, or Activity Score is 85 or higher, you'll see a crown icon in the following places:
+On days when your Readiness, Sleep, or Activity Score is 85 or higher, you'll see a crown icon next to your Readiness, Sleep, or Activity Scores.

 How to Improve Your Readiness Score

-If you’re looking to improve your Readiness Score and get back to an ideal state of recovery, here are some quick tips on what you can do today to improve your Readiness for tomorrow:
+If you’re looking to improve your Readiness Score and support recovery, here are a few tips for today to improve your Readiness tomorrow:

 Factors That May Decrease Your Readiness Score

-- High body temperatures may be a sign of stress on the body, such as illness
+- High average body temperatures may be a sign of stress on the body, such as illness

-2. High and low resting heart rates (RHR) compared to your own long-term average
+2. High or low resting heart rates (RHR)

-- Higher activity balance scores may indicate that you are overexerting and pushing yourself too hard
+- Higher Activity Balance may indicate that you are overexerting and pushing yourself too hard